How Physical Dynamics Shape the Properties of Ising Machines: Evaluating Oscillators vs. Bistable Latches as Ising Spins: Conclusion

 \section{Conclusion}

-In this work, we elucidate fundamental differences in the dynamical properties of BLIMs and OIMs arising from differences in the underlying non-linearity of the spin.
-Oscillator-based implementations exhibit configuration-dependent linear stability, whereas bistable latch-based Ising machine designs result in identical stability at all discrete Ising configurations.
-The differing dynamical properties subsequently impact the computational properties of the two systems.
-In OIMs, the ability to selectively destabilize higher-energy configurations may confer a performance advantage relative to BLIMs, although bistable latch implementations may offer practical advantages in terms of simplicity and ease of realization.
+In this work, we elucidate fundamental differences in the dynamical properties of BLIMs and OIMs arising from differences in the underlying nonlinearity of the spin.
+Oscillator-based implementations exhibit configuration-dependent linear stability at the discrete Ising configurations, whereas bistable latch-based Ising machines exhibit configuration-independent linear stability across these states.
+This distinction implies that, in OIMs, the stability of a binary state depends on the corresponding Ising configuration and energy, while in BLIMs all binary configurations share the same local stability structure.
+We further corroborate this Jacobian-based picture through finite-noise perturbation experiments initialized near prescribed Ising configurations.
+Our results highlight how the physical nonlinearity of the underlying spin element shapes the local dynamical properties of Ising machine implementations.

+Besides the differences in dynamical properties, it is also important to note that other factors such as the ease of hardware implementation will also play an important role in the choice of the dynamical platform.
+BLIMs are attractive because the spin element can be realized using compact CMOS latch structures, with switching speeds set primarily by local RC time constants and without requiring explicit phase generation or injection locking.
+OIMs generally require additional oscillator, coupling, and synchronization circuitry, which can increase area, energy cost, and sensitivity to device mismatch or phase noise.
+Thus, the eventual choice between BLIMs and OIMs will depend on how circuit-level constraints such as area, energy, speed, and noise tolerance are balanced along with the distinct dynamical properties of each platform.